(Left click images to zoom in, use browser return arrow to go back)

 We had driven into thick mist (not talking about Collie ‘Mist’ this time as she’s far from being thick!) after passing through Ruthin, but I wasn’t dismayed – there was a strong ridge of high pressure across the area, and it was almost certain that we would leave the mist behind as we gained height.
 Sure enough, as we left the car behind in fog-bound Llandrillo, we popped out into clear conditions, with a great looking inversion below us in the valley of the Afon Dyfrdwy (River Dee).

-The main objective on this trip was the Moel Ty Mawr stone circle, just a couple of kilometres out of Llandrillo.
+The main objective on this trip was the Moel Ty Uchaf stone circle, just a couple of kilometres out of Llandrillo.
 At 11 metres across, and with 41 stones, it isn’t the biggest stone circle in the UK, but the spectacular location overlooking the valley of the Dee makes up for that.
-The circle is sited on a small plateau at an altitude of 440 metres and has stood there for about 4000 years.
+The circle is sited on a small plateau at an altitude of 440 metres and has stood there for about 5000 years.

 I’m a big fan of Olympus cameras, and still have an old OM2 film camera, but my usual hill camera (used for most of the images in this post) is an Olympus TG-5, a tough, hard-as-nails camera that can be dropped, drowned and frozen and still bounce back.
 Although essentially a ‘point and shoot’ camera, the TG-5 is a great piece of kit that is capable of producing good quality images whilst surviving a rough day out in the mountains.